-Included in this class are all on-balance sheet exposures which are subject to credit risk capital requirements and have not been included elsewhere in this Form.
-Exposures included in this class are subject to a risk-weight of 100%, unless otherwise specified by the MA.
+Included in this class are all on-balance sheet exposures which are subject to credit risk capital requirements and have not been included in Classes I to VI and VIII in this Form.
+Exposures included in this class are subject to a risk-weight of 100%, unless otherwise specified in the BCR or by the MA.
 Examples of exposures to be included in this class are: